swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 F.softmax(scores, dim=0)
 ```

 Now that we've covered the softmax step, let's take a step back to the division by `sqrt(dk)`.
 (Note: if this reasoning is unclear, feel free to skip to the next slide.)
 Some readers might look at what I wrote and wonder: "Carter, if we're just going to take the softmax next anyways, why would we need to scale it?
-Why do we care about the varience?"
-Well, the reason why the variance is important is because the softmax function has more peaky vs. sparse results when the varience is greater.
+Why do we care about the variance?"
+Well, the reason why the variance is important is because the softmax function has more peaky vs. sparse results when the variance is greater.
 Consider the following example:

 ```python
 F.softmax([-1, 0, 1]) = [0.0900, 0.2447, 0.6652]